Omnichannel Marketing Strategy to Optimize Conversions

 Optimize buying experience

-For a truly efficient omnichannel marketing campaign, it is essential to make sure that customers are equally comfortable when purchasing your goods from any possible device, using any possible ordering and payment format.
+For a truly efficient campaign, you need an omnichannel marketing, and it is essential to make sure that customers are equally comfortable when purchasing your goods from any possible device, using any possible ordering and payment format.
 They also should feel safe about their payments and user data.
 To achieve this, you’ll have to work on:

 - Mobile-friendliness - in the US alone, the total share of mobile commerce in terms of all eCommerce retail sales reached 53.9% in 2021.
 This means that about half of your customer audience prefers browsing products and shopping via mobile.
 This also means that mobile optimization is crucial so make sure your website has a well-running mobile version, with optimized images and other interface objects.